aristaw-hub/Assignment-2.15-Secret-Management/README.md

 # Assignment-2.15-Secret-Management

-# AWS EC2 to Secrets Manager IAM Configuration

-# AWS EC2 to Secrets Manager Authorization Activity
+# AWS EC2 to Secrets Manager IAM Configuration and Authorization Activity

 This document answers the in-class/Zoom activity questions regarding authorizing an EC2 instance to retrieve secrets from AWS Secrets Manager.